syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 9. Browse and select the path of the working folder by clicking (![](Getting-Started_images/Getting-Started_img15.jpeg)) for the Working folder: label.

    N> Selecting the Launch application check box launches the application immediately after clicking OK in the current dialog.
 The Include descendant processes check box includes all the processes that are descendant to the current process.
-Both these check boxes will be selected by default.
+Both these check boxes are selected by default.

 10. Click OK.

-    N> The path of the application and working folder are displayed in the Application details frame as shown below.
+    N> The path of the application and working folder are displayed in the Application details frame as shown here.

     ![](Getting-Started_images/Getting-Started_img18.png)